zeroluck/docs/sources/articles/gluu-server-ce.md

 ## Installation of the mod_ox for testing

-Apologies in advance, but right now we only have a [MS word doucment](http://www.gluu.co/modox_ms_doc)   It will be converted to markdown asap.
-The instructions are there for
-Apache on Windows, Ubuntu, and Centos.
+Right now the instructions can be found in the following [pdf document](http://www.gluu.co/modox-pdf)   It will be converted to markdown asap.
+Instructions are available for Apache on Windows, Ubuntu, and Centos.

 ## Test Use cases